Cloudouble/stellar-js-worker-sdk/README.md

 import { horizon } from './horizon.js'
 ```

-While to use the Anchor API (possible future inclusion), you would import the `anchor` module:
+While to use the Anchor, Disbursement and Soroban RPC APIs (in planning), you would import the relevant modules as follows:

 ```
 import { anchor } from './anchor.js'
+import { disbursement } from './disbursement.js'
+import { soroban } from './soroban.js'
 ```

 Also, given that the code weight for reading from the API is much lighter than writing to the API, the module for writing to API is only loaded when it is first used.
 Thus if you call:

 ```
-horizon.send(myTransaction)
+horizon.submit(transaction, secretKey)
 ```

-Only then will the more weighty `xdr.js` module be loaded into the SDK.
+Only then will the XDR helpers be loaded into the SDK.

 This allows for applications to load quickly for initial rendering of data read from the network, while still allowing developers transparent access to the write functions without thinking about the underlying implementation.